top of page

 THE PROCESS

-Our research process comprises 7 stages, which were preceded by strategic process design.
-We timecap each stage to produce 3-6 high-quality recommendations that will be implemented through our yearly Incubation Program.
+Our research process comprises seven stages, which were preceded by strategic process design.
+We timecap each stage to produce two-three high-quality recommendations that will be implemented through our yearly Incubation Program.

 STAGE 0: PROCESS DESIGN

-Goal: Designing the decision-making process for the international development policy cause area.
+Goal: Designing the decision-making process for the cause area.

 Time spent: ~150 Hours